Funding of earnings-related pensions

 Each provider of earnings-related pensions in the private sector is responsible for funding among its own policyholders.
 However, all providers of earnings-related pensions are subject to the same rules and principles for implementing funding.

-When the adequacy of funds is calculated, attention is paid to the returns gained on the assets funded and the adequacy of the pension for the lifetime.
+When the adequacy of funds is calculated, attention is paid to the returns gained on the assets funded and the adequacy of the pension for the insured person’s lifetime.
 The calculations also take notice of the fact that in the future, policyholders will receive pensions for different periods of time, depending on their life expectancy, and that some policyholders will not receive any pension at all owing to death before the retirement age.

-Funds are not earmarked
+Pension assets are not earmarked

 In the Finnish pension system, no one has their own ‘pot’ of pension savings, and the pension contributions of individual policyholders (employees or self-employed persons) do not specifically target their own pension.
 Or, conversely, pensions paid to individual retirees do not explicitly include pension contributions paid by the persons themselves.

 Instead, each employee and self-employed person accrues a certain amount of earnings-related pensions from the earnings of each calendar year.
-The pension system promises to pay this accrued pension upon retirement on an old-age or disability pension.
+The pension system pays this accrued pension upon retirement on an old-age or disability pension.
 To prepare for this accrued pension, the insurer puts assets into funds for pensions to be paid in the future (this use of funds applies to employees only).
 In that sense, every insured person, and future retiree, is entitled to a funded part that is paid to him or her as a pension.

 Funds can never be dissolved completely

-This logic of continuous funding also means that pension funds can never be dissolved completely.
+This logic of continuous funding means that pension funds can never be dissolved completely.
 Every year, funded portions of pensions accrue from the pension rights earned in that particular year.

 Although the so-called baby boomers have already largely retired, pension funds have been used for paying their pensions only for a few years.